 In February 2018, the Retirement System entered a five-year non-cancelable operating lease for office space with Chase Block, LLC.
-The lease provides the Retirement System with 2,500 feet of office space until the initial term expires on May 31, 2023.
+The lease provided the Retirement System with 2,500 feet of office space until the initial term expired on May 31, 2023.
 During 2021, the property was sold to Green Leaf Holding, LLC and is now managed by Elm Grove Companies, under the same terms and conditions of the existing lease agreement.
+The agreement included two (2) options to renew for five (5) year increments.
+In 2023, the System exercised the first option, extending the lease through May 31, 2028.

-The Retirement System paid \$41,751 and \$40,567 in total rent expense in 2022 and 2021, respectively.
-Under the terms of the lease, the Retirement System is obligated to make future minimum lease payments on the office space lease, (assuming zero inflation) of \$17,748 through May of 2023.
+The System paid \$43,490 and \$41,751 in total rent expense in 2023 and 2022, respectively.
+Under the terms of the lease, the Retirement System is obligated to make future minimum lease payments on the office space lease, (assuming zero inflation) of \$194,904 through May of 2028.
 Under the terms of the existing lease, rent expense will increase on an annual basis by the lesser of the cumulative increase in the Consumer Price Index for All Urban Consumers (CPI) as published by the Department of Labor for the Manchester, New Hampshire area or 5%.